 All students need access to word processing software.
 Microsoft Word is recommended.
 Google Docs works well.
 Any word processing software that allows a document to be converted to a PDF file will also work.
 Students create and save assignments on their own device before uploading to Canvas.

 It is also helpful to have software that allows for the creation of slideshows.
 PowerPoint works well.
 Google Slides also works well.
-Students are occasionally asked to create slideshows as an assignment.
+Students are occasionally asked to create a slideshow for an assignment.

-All students are encouraged to use a Gmail address for their Canvas account in order to most conveniently view the Google Slides that form an important part of each lesson, and the math videos.
-An alternate link is provided for students who do not have or wish to use Gmail.
+Elementary school students are encouraged to use a Gmail address for their Canvas account in order to have access to the Digital Unit Study Journals which are built using Google Slides.
 If you do not already have a Gmail account, please use this link to obtain an account: https://accounts.google.com/signup

 It is school policy that all written communications between students and mentors take place within the Canvas inbox and not through personal email accounts.